 What is the best way to explain horse racing odds you ask?
 Simply put, odds are the mathematical illustration of the likelihood a horse is to win or place in a race.

 There are 2 ways in which odds are shown to punters, namely the traditional fractional system and the newer decimal system.
 Fractional odds are displayed as 4/1 whereas decimal odds are shown as 5.0.

 For example, if you bet on a horse with odds of 4/1 (decimal would be 5.00), it means the horse has a 20% chance of winning the race.
 Thus, for every R1 you bet, you could potentially win R4.

-Always look for value in the bets you place.
-If the odds look to good to be believe, it probably is.
+Overall, always look for value in the bets you place.
+If the odds look to good to be believe, they probably are.
 Don’t bet more than you can afford and keep it fun.

 Top Horse Racing Events

-There is no shortage of horse racing events in South Africa and worldwide.
-All offer exciting opportunities for horse racing betting online.
+Overall, there is no shortage of horse racing events in South Africa and worldwide.
+Moreover, all offer exciting opportunities for horse racing betting online.

 - Durban July, running since 1897, South Africa’s primary horse racing event held in Durban.
 The 2022 Durban July is on 2nd July 2022 and many promotions are waiting from various betting sites such as betcoza.

 - The Sun Met, also known as South Africa’s richest race takes place each year at the Kenilworth race course in Cape Town.